hackerdude/jiratotaskmanagers/README.markdown

+# JIRA To Task Managers

+## JIRA To Things

+Requires Yosemite because it uses JXA.

+You may need to use rvm to install a newer ruby.
+I use 2.1.5, and it's in the Gemfile.

+``
+$ bundle install
+$ ./jiratothings                                                                                           1 ↵
+JIRA Url: (enter your https Jira URL - OnDemand works fine) User name: (your jira user name)
+Password:
+Store password? (y/n) y
+assignee = currentUser() order by priority desc Storing password
+Storing on /Users/yourname/.jiratoomnifocus/jira_credentials.yml

+Running a bit of JXA AppleScript..
+Finished updating N tasks in Things.
+``

+You are set up!
+Now you can put it on a cron line, like this one which sets it to run at office hours (use `crontab -e` in Terminal for this):

+    */10 7-18 * * * /yourdir/jiratothings > /yourdir/log/jira_to_omnifocus.log 2>&1

+Congratulations!
+You are done.

+## JIRA To Omnifocus

 The original blog post for this is [here](http://www.hackerdude.com/2009/03/04/jira-to-omnifocus-script/)

 __Please note that Ruby 1.8.7 is required!
 At the present moment the rb-appscript gem does NOT work